smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_05.md

   - Connect to build agent vm using the Command to Connect to Build Agent VM, which is given on lab environment details page.

-  - Run the following command
+  - Run the following command:
    ```
    cd ~/Fabmedical/content-web
    ```